lsprangers/implementations-and-systems-design/design_systems/_typical_distributed_kv_store/README.md

 Replication is tied heavily into [Isolation Levels](ISOLATION_LEVELS.md) because the way these nodes are able to serve data depends on that isolation level

 The below [Replication](REPLICATION.md) implementations are all covered in the supporting document
-    - Quorum
+- Consensus
     - Leader vs Leaderless
+- Quourum
 - WAL
 - Snapshot